chocolatey/choco-wiki/ChocolateyFAQs.md

 **Note:** Once everything is ready, all packages will go under automated verification and validation and be held for fixes if they don't pass, even trusted packages.

 **Note:** Another note, we've been setting trust per package.
-That is planned to change as the trust level has always been about the maintainer and not the package itself.
+That is planned to change at some point for the most part as the trust level has always been about the maintainer and not the package itself.

 ### How do I install a package version under moderation?
 Related to the community package repository only (aka the default feed aka https://chocolatey.org/packages).